ozone-his/ozone-docker-compose/README.md

 ## Manual Setup

-### Create your working directory:
+### Create your working directory

-Move to the location of your choice, eg, your home folder:
+Move to the location of your choice, e.g., your home folder:
 ```
 cd ~/
 ```